fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 	* - 6.
 Duplicate
 	  - Duplicate the selected question(s).
 If more than 1 question is selected, then those questions will be duplicated when [Duplicate] is clicked.
 	* - 7.
 Change Question Type
 	  - If an incorrect question type was used for a question, you can easily morph it to the appropriate one.
-	    To learn more about the Piping Wizard, please refer to the :ref:`Advanced Features` section of the manual
 	* - 8.
 Piping Wizard
 	  - Pipe previously inputted answers by a respondent into a question.
-	    To learn more about the Piping Wizard, please refer to the :ref:`Advanced Features` section of the manual
+If an incorrect question type was used for a question, you can easily morph it to the appropriate one.
 	* - 9.
 Mark all as optional
 	  - The selected question(s) will be marked as optional.
 If more than 1 question is selected, then only those questions will be marked as optional
 	* - 10.
 Mark all as required
 	  - The selected question(s) will be marked as required.
 If more than 1 question is selected, then only those questions will be marked as required

 Add questions (Drag-and-drop)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^